 “Command Lines” will include an opening keynote discussion “Why Software?” between Kavita Philip (University of California, Irvine) and Tom Mullaney (Stanford University); sessions of individual talks on themes ranging from “Marginalization, Opportunity, and Prestige in Tech Work” to “Visualization, Simulation, and Presentation”; and panels and interactive sessions on internet history, oral history, the practice of core memory weaving, and more.

 After the conference, video of the events will be publicly available on CHM’s YouTube channel.

 For more on “Command Lines,” see http://meetings.sigcis.org/.
 For information about SIGCIS, see http://www.sigcis.org/.
 For information about SHOT, see http://www.historyoftechnology.org/.

-About the Center for Software History The purpose of the Center for Software History is to collect, preserve, and interpret the history of software and its transformational effects on global society.
+About the Software History Center The purpose of the Software History Center is to collect, preserve, and interpret the history of software and its transformational effects on global society.
 Software is what a computer does.
 The existence of code reflects the story of the people who made it.
 The transformational effects of software are the consequences of peoples’ creation and use of code.
 In the stories of these people lie the technical, business, and cultural histories of software—from timesharing services to the Cloud, from custom code to packaged programs, from developers to entrepreneurs, from smartphones to supercomputers.